 Maximize watch time by creating playlists and video series

 Watch time is the amount of time a viewer has watched a video.
 The YouTube algorithm uses watch time as a primary metric when determining how to rank videos—by gauging watch time, YouTube can determine the content viewers watch to show more of that type of content in their feed.

-To optimize your channel for watch time, create playlists of related videos to make it easier for viewers to find similar videos, and keep them watching longer.
+To optimize your channel for watch time, create playlists of related videos or come up with a video series centered around one topic (e.g. must-have tools for musicians then make one video per tool) to make it easier for viewers to find similar videos, and keep them watching longer.